Due to huge number of project submissions, Evaluation is taking more time than expected, Result announcement dates will be announced shortly.

 The teams will be awarded fund grants to support their implementation.
 Suitable mentors from industry and academia will be invited to guide the teams, depending on the requirements and availability.
 In addition, webinars will be held to assist the teams on important topics such as Service Learning, Project Management and Planning.

 After 4 successful years in India, this program is now being organized to reach participants from all the Asia-Pacific (IEEE Region 10) countries.
-Bangalore Section is sponsoring AIyeHum 2013.
+Bangalore Section is sponsoring AIyeHum 2014.
 Project proposal submission Project proposals are invited for submission.
-The projects should benefit an underserved population or solve a community problem, applying science and technology.
+The projects should benefit an under-served population or solve a community problem, applying science and technology.
 A strong practical implementation of the projects, actually reaching the target beneficiaries is expected.

 Multidisciplinary focus This contest encourages the participant teams actually work with beneficiary partners.
 The beneficiary partners, for example could be a community having little access to electricity; or it could be an NGO working on rural education; a local government; an NGO; a social entrepreneurial venture; a hospital etc. You may not have a concrete collaboration with the beneficiary partner while you apply.
 However, it is important to have thought of one during the proposal submission.
 During the contest, you can work closely with the beneficiary partner and deliver your project.
 Although the technology component of the projects is important, it will be assessed on its problem solving capability.
 A simple but very effective solution will be valued more than a complex one with low impact.
 Expected Outcome Towards the end of the contest, it is expected that the projects will be used by the beneficiary partners and a comprehensive feedback is sought.